Bartholomey/the_lake_redoubt/julija/05_chapter_five.md

 Moj odgovor: “Aaah!
 Julija!!
 You want to use my vessel for your own enjoyment, yet now it’s on the brink of a collapse.
 Now everytime I summon you, we will have to listen to our songs with this ... – gaaah, I don’t even want to say its name – *thiiiiiiing* besieging us!”

-*Symmetry Stranger skuša oponašati Julijo.*
+*Symmetry Stranger tries to imitate Julija.*

-Moj odgovor: “Nice try, but only I can summon her.
+My reply: “Nice try, but only I can summon her.

 ...